kriptogan/MyCart/SHARING_IMPLEMENTATION_PLAN.md

 ## Recent Enhancements
 - **Auto-upload on Group Creation**: When creating a group, user's current groceries and categories are automatically uploaded, ensuring new members have immediate access to the group owner's data.
+- **Critical Bug Fix - Group Member Updates**: Fixed issue where group member updates were not reflecting after joining a group.
+The problem was that local state was being updated with old group data instead of fetching fresh data from Firebase after successful member addition.
+Added `getGroupById()` method and updated group joining logic to fetch updated group data.